local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/what_makes_up_a_lores_app.md

 There may be more coming here.
 We're not quite sure.
 As we build our first few real-world apps, we're going to hit missing things.

 For example, an app may want to allow the node to specify some configuration options.
-Perhaps we want a config file format for that, or perhaps we want to allow the app to specify it's config needs in a way that lets us generate an admin user interface in the Lores Node web interface.
+Perhaps we want a config file format for that, or perhaps we want to allow the app to specify it's config needs in a way that lets us generate an admin user interface in the LoRes Node web interface.

 As you're working through building your first app, have a think about what features you need to make it easy for **Node Stewards** to install, administer, maintain and monitor.
 We'd love to hear what ideas you come up with.